Find Out More Today

 It is also true that most people use only 30% of their vocal capacity.
-As Marshall McLuhan once said: ‘If they didn’t hear it, you didn’t say it’.
+As Marshall McLuhan, author of The Medium is the Message, once said: ‘If they didn’t hear it, you didn’t say it’.
 The onus is not on the listener but on the speaker.
-The speaker must engage with his or her voice at all times to encourage the continued attention of the listener.
+The speaker must engage with his or her voice at all times to capture and sustain the attention of the listener.

-The specific emphasis of GdeP Associates Ltd training courses is on maximising the vocal potential of our clients.
+The specific emphasis of GdeP Communication Consultant training courses is on maximising the vocal potential of our clients.
 No longer will they need to rely solely on PowerPoint.
 With our training, our clients will make the vital transition from Presentation to Communication.